Searching for new physics using asymmetric top-quark events

 Two of these parameters and their allowed values are shown in Figure 2.
 Depending on the “confidence level” one wants to reach, a larger (yellow) or smaller (green) area is still allowed around zero, which corresponds to the Standard Model without any further particles or interactions.
 The shape of the allowed region is rather peculiar and can therefore lead to interesting results when combined with other measurements, which tend to obtain more elliptical allowed regions.

-- Measurement of the energy asymmetry in ttj production at 13 TeV with the ATLAS experiment and interpretation in the SMEFT framework (link coming soon)
+- Measurement of the energy asymmetry in ttj production at 13 TeV with the ATLAS experiment and interpretation in the SMEFT framework (arXiv: 2110.05453, see figures)

 - TOP2021 presentation by James Howarth: Top quark angular correlations at LHC with ATLAS and CMS